isomerpages/moe-yishuntownsec/_programmes/Digital Learning @ YTSS/Frequently Asked Questions.md

 <br>Yes, individual vendors will be sharing their support information on their
 websites.
 This information will be provided to parents closer to the issue of the PLD.</p>
-<p><strong>What happens if the device is stolen/lost?
-Does the contract include insurance?
-If so, what is covered under the insurance?</strong>
-<br>The device will come with the enhanced device bundle which is inclusive
-of 3-year insurance and 3- year warranty.</p>
-<p>The insurance coverage is only applicable to situations of damages and
-loss where the student has taken precautions to safeguard the device.</p>
-<p><strong>What happens if students damage their devices accidentally?</strong>
-<br>If the devices are damaged, the parents/students can report it to the
-school.
-The school will coordinate with the vendor on the assessment of damage and repairs.
-If there are additional costs, the vendor will contact the parents/students before proceeding with the repair.
-Edusave funds cannot be used to pay for the cost of repairs.</p>
 <p><strong>When a student’s device is not able to function or is lost, are they able to loan a school device from school for short-term use?</strong>
 <br>Students will be able to get a short-term loan of device (subjected to
 availability) due to loss or repairs.</p>